 Overdosing on Xanax is possible.
 Overdoses can occur intentionally or by accident.
 You should contact emergency services at the first signs of an overdose.
 Severe symptoms such as passing out or having trouble breathing will occur.

-How Long Does Xanax Stay in Your Urine?
+How Long Xanax Stays in Human Urine?

 The elimination half-life of Xanax is 9-16 hours.
 That means that it will take an average person that long for half of the drug to exit their bodies.
 So the answer to how long Xanax stays in your urine is an about four days.